Resolving Fermi, PAMELA and ATIC anomalies in split supersymmetry without R-parity: Numerical Analysis

-Since the flux measured by Fermi is more precise and smaller than that by ATIC in the high energy region, while all involved parameters for ATIC and Fermi are the same in the model, to singly fit the Fermi data, we only need to tune the lifetime of the neutralino.
-Therefore, with $\tau_\chi=4\times 10^{26}$ s, the combination effects of Figs.~\ref{fig:dmdecay}(a) and (b) are presented in Fig.~\ref{fig:Fermiab}.

-It is clear to see that we can fit the Fermi data in split SUSY.
-However, the result for the positron flux ratio deviates from the PAMELA data.

-Next, we study the sneutrino-mediated effects shown in Figs.~\ref{fig:dmdecay}(c) and (d).
-Since electron or positron can not be emitted from the vertex of the decaying neutralino in this case, the electron-positron pair or electron-antimuon (positron-muon) final state is only produced via the R-parity violating interactions.
+Next, we study the sneutrino-mediated effect shown in Fig.~\ref{fig:dmdecay}(c).
+Since electron or positron can not be emitted from the vertex of the decaying neutralino in this case, the electron-positron pair is only produced via the R-parity violating interactions.
 Therefore, the resultant cosmic-ray fluxes may differ from the processes mediated by the selectron.
 With Eq.~(\ref{eq:snu_c}) and the normalization defined in Eq.~(\ref{eq:slepa}), we show the electron+positron flux and the ratio of the positron flux in Fig.~\ref{fig:c-d}(c), where the solid (dashed) line is associated with (without) the background.
-Clearly, the result of the mechanism not only roughly fit the ATIC's data but also explain the PAMELA's measurement well.
+Clearly, the result of the mechanism not only roughly fits the ATIC's data but also explains the PAMELA's measurement well.
 By the analysis, we see that the energy spectra governed by $E^2 (9 m^2_\chi -16 m_\xi E)$ of Eq.~(\ref{eq:dif_a}) and $E^2 ( m^2_\chi -4/3 m_\chi E )$ of Eq.~(\ref{eq:snu_c}) have similar results.

-As to the contributions of one electron (positron) and one anti-muon (muon) formulated by Eq.~(\ref{eq:slepd}), we present the results in Fig.~\ref{fig:c-d}(d).
-We note that Eq.~(\ref{eq:slepd}) involves two free parameters of $\lambda_{[i1]2}$ and $\lambda_{[i2]1}$.
-For simplicity, we have set $\lambda_{[i1]2}=\lambda_{[i2]1}$.
-Similar to the $e+\mu$ mechanism of Fig.~\ref{fig:dmdecay}(b), it could also match the PAMELA data well.
-Although the shapes of fluxes in Figs.~\ref{fig:a-b}(b) and \ref{fig:c-d}(d) look similar, the decreasing tendency at the high energy in the latter is faster than that in the former.
-Moreover, in Fig.~\ref{fig:cd} we display the combination of Figs.~\ref{fig:c-d}(c) and (d), where we have followed the approach used in Eq.~(\ref{eq:dNab}) to introduce a new parameter $c^2_\zeta$ ($s^2_\zeta$) instead of the old parameters of $\lambda_{[i1]1}$ and $\lambda_{[i1(2)]2(1)}$.
-The solid, dashed and dash-dotted lines in the figure denote $(c^2_\zeta,\, s^2_\zeta)$=(0.8, 0.2), (0.6, 0.4) and (0.3, 0.7), respectively.

-It is clear that the resultant fluxes mediated by the sneutrino at the energy above 200 GeV are sensitive to the percentages of $dN_c/dE$ and $dN_d/dE$.
-When the percentage of $dN_c/dE$ $(dN_d/dE)$ decreases (increases), the positron+electron flux is also decreased accordingly.
-Intuitively, the resultant shape of the flux is very close to what Fermi observes.
-If we directly use the result in Fig.~\ref{fig:cd} to compare with the Fermi data shown in Fig.~\ref{fig:Fermi_d},

-we find that the result with $(c^2_\zeta, s^2_\zeta)=(0.3,\,, 0.7)$ could fit the Fermi data very well.
-Importantly, unlike the slepton-mediated case, with the same parameters, Fermi and PAMELA anomalies can be understood simultaneously.
+Importantly, from considering only the diagrams in Figs.~\ref{fig:dmdecay}(a) and (c) the Fermi and PAMELA anomalies can not be understood simultaneously.
+It would be useful to check if inclusion of the effects of the diagrams in Figs.~\ref{fig:dmdecay}(b) and (d) will improve this situation.